Chadkendu/zero_day/README.md

-This is the zeroday project
+This is the zero-day project for the alx program